Where are the muscular women in the body positive movement?

-The body positive movement has excluded muscular women, creating the illusion that there’s a single continuum that begins with the bone thin or “anorexic” body and ends with the very obese body and everything in between.
+The body positive movement has excluded muscular women, creating the illusion that there’s just one continuum — one that begins with the bone thin or “anorexic” body and ends with the very obese body and everything in between.

 On this continuum the dress size begins at zero and goes well past 26.
 There’s a glorification of bodies that are so overweight that mobility is impaired.